The ID of the global network.

 --link-id link-11112222aaaabbbb1 \

-For more information, see Working with Links in the Transit Gateway Network Manager Guide.
+For more information, see Device and Link Associations in the Transit Gateway Network Manager Guide.